MDAnalysis/UGM2023/hackathon/fix-an-issue/README.md

 ## Team

-The MDAnalysis core developers team (@IAlibay, @lilyminium, @fiona-nauthon,
+The MDAnalysis core developers team (@IAlibay, @lilyminium, @fiona-naughton,
 @orbeckst, @richardjgowers, @micaela-matta) will help you along your way towards contributing a code change to MDAnalysis